AminuIsrael/MedApp/README.md

 1. Separate Signup for users and medical practitioners

-2. A page were users(only) can fill in their medical information
+2. A page where users(only) can fill in their medical information

 3. A page that displays the statistical details of the medical records gotten from the users(I used chart.js).